Director of Research Development for National Security

 Collectively these organizations are focused on supporting, connecting, communicating about, and convening researchers internally and with external partners.
 The Institutes are the primary way in which George Mason is organizing and supporting multidisciplinary research in the three identified strategic research areas for the university.
 University Centers are multidisciplinary, chartered at the university level, and intended to support targeted research in areas of high impact.
 Research Development Services assists the Mason faculty-postdoc-student community with the identification of external funding opportunities and the development of high quality proposals, sponsored projects and translational activities.
 University Core Facilities, including the Office of Research Computing, are cutting edge facilities that are available to all members of the Mason research community.
 In total, this set of activities and resources are intended to create a vibrant supportive university environment where members of the Mason research community can thrive.

-Reporting to the Assistant Vice President for Research Development (AVP) with a dotted line to the Associate Dean for Research (ADR) in the Volgenau School of Engineering (VSE), the Director provides strategic and active management of the University's research development programs focused on national security related programs.
-In collaboration with the AVP and the ADR, the incumbent will play a strategic role in building Mason's research and scholarship capacity, with emphasis on development of multidisciplinary research and scholarship.
+Reporting to the Assistant Vice President for Research Development (AVP) with a dotted line to the Associate Dean for Research (ADR) in the Volgenau School of Engineering (VSE), the Director provides strategic and active management of the University's research development programs focused on national security-related programs.
+In collaboration with the AVP and the ADR, the incumbent will play a strategic role in building Mason's research and scholarship capacity, with emphasis on the development of multidisciplinary research and scholarship.
 The incumbent will work closely with other research development staff at George Mason University and with other research development officers in the national community.
+We seek all qualified candidates that have ongoing working relations with the Defense and Intelligence communities and have demonstrated experience in obtaining funding.

 Engage with the National Security funding agencies to provide greater situational awareness of the funding environment and maximize opportunities.
 Ensure Mason faculty are well prepared to propose to existing and emerging programs;